tgrecojs/atoz/src/posts/abstractions.md

 title: Abstractions in JS
 ---

-### Introduction

 Greetings earthlings!
 And welcome to another install of A to Z in FP.
-In today's article, we'll be targeting a concept that, like the Alphabet, also begins with the letter _A -_ **Abstraction!**
+In today's article, we'll be targeting a concept that, like the Alphabet, also begins with the letter "A" **Abstraction!**

 ![Letter A Image](/static/Letter-A.jpg)